Velorth/SimpleBT/README.md

 The project has been tested in Unity 2019.3.

 ## Installation
 To install this package, add the following line to your `manifest.json` file located within your project's packages directory.
-For more details and troubleshooting of the Unity Packages manager, head over to the [Installation Guide](https://github.com/unity-packages/installation).

 ```json
 "com.simpleproto.behaviourtrees": "git+https://github.com/Velorth/SimpleBT"